kelveden/streamfire/README.md

 Installation
 ------------
-To create a global symlink to the streamfire binary:
+streamfire runs as a nodejs executable.
+So, to create a global symlink to the streamfire binaries:

     npm install -g streamfire

-If you prefer to use from source then take advantage of `npm link`:
+Or, if you prefer to use from source then take advantage of `npm link`:

     git clone git@github.com:kelveden/streamfire.git
     cd streamfire